-Submit shop drawings when the Contract Documents do not contain all the detailed information necessary to fabricate and erect the pretensioned prestressed concrete product.
+Submit shop drawings for all pretensioned prestressed concrete products containing FRP bars or strands.
+Submit shop drawings for all other pretensioned prestressed concrete products when the Contract Documents do not contain all the detailed information necessary to fabricate and erect the pretensioned prestressed concrete product.
 Ensure the submitted shop drawings meet the requirements of 5-1 and any additional Contract Document requirements.